KennethNweke/NetworkHardening/README.md

 The Network Hardening project aimed to establish a secure network topology.
 The primary focus was to enhance the security and resilience of a network by applying various hardening techniques by identifying vulnerabilities, implementing security controls, and follow best practices to protect network infrastructure from potential threats.

 ### Skills Learned
-- Advanced understanding of SIEM concepts and practical application.

 - **Vulnerability Assessment**:
   - Conducting thorough vulnerability scans using tools like Nessus or OpenVAS.